 11. We ask permission when taking someone else’s things and we return them

 12. We wait for our turn when sharing toys or waiting in line

 You have probably noticed that I use the plural for all of them.
 This is how I always teach Bogdan about manners: by speaking about them as rules that we all need to follow.

 For him, it was useful to know that being polite is something adults should also do.
 He even watches us carefully to see if we respect the rules and he tells me if he thinks we made something wrong.

 The “Little manners book” and a game for teaching manners

 The “Little manners book” that I’ve created is a mini-book with only 5 pages.
 It is simple and short because young kids don’t have a lot of patience, so I wanted it to be something easy to use with them.

-After reading the mini-book several times to your child, you can also try a game to check if he understood everything.
+After reading the mini-book several times to your child, you can also try a game to practice what they learned.